AOSTern/excercises/README.md

-# excercises
+# exercises
-learning excercises and random stuff
+learning exercises and random stuff

 Basically what it says, if you see something useful go for it.